gilsonsouzah/alpine-mysql-tomcat/README.md

 docker run -it --name mysql -p 3306:3306 -v $(pwd):/app -e MYSQL_DATABASE=admin -e MYSQL_USER=tony -e MYSQL_PASSWORD=dpa\*12d -e MYSQL_ROOT_PASSWORD=111111 wangxian/alpine-mysql
 ```

-It will create a new db, and set mysql root password(default is 111111)
+It will create a new db, and set mysql root password(default is 47PY7rpS5wfprCtY5nvvqxYD2GU)

+You can copy an `/dump.sql` file into container to initial populate mysql.